 - WHT is known to be an ‘advance tax’, which means it acts as an advance on other taxes and, hence can be adjusted into homebuyer’s tax liabilities and also against the Capital Gains Tax of the seller.

 Under the Budget 2018-19, FBR rates were to be abolished, sellers would no longer have to pay Advance Tax and rates would change for buyers as well.
 However, to ensure that the declared values of properties are fair, the government has formed the Directorate of Immovable Property (DGIP).
 The plan to establish it was declared in Finance Act 2018.
 It will be authorized to conduct geo-mapping of plots, apartments and all kinds of housing schemes and projects.
 It will also determine the valuation of properties.
 It will also track those areas of real estate where tax evasion is a possibility – especially while collecting Withholding Taxes.

 These are some of the most common property taxes in Pakistan.
-You can also calculate property taxes for 2018-2019 for Sindh and Punjab from the official websites of Excise Taxation and Narcotics Control Department, Government of Sindh and Government of Punjab, respectively.
+Through the property tax calculator you can also calculate property taxes for 2018-2019 for Sindh and Punjab from the official websites of Excise Taxation and Narcotics Control Department, Government of Sindh and Government of Punjab, respectively.
 These are a few updates on taxes on property purchase and also related to taxes on sale of property in Pakistan.
 For more updates, stay tuned to the best property blog in Pakistan.